 Becoming an ally to Indigenous people

-learn more.
+I want to learn more.
 Where do I start?

-We’re often asked by White colleagues
+We’re often asked by non-Indigenous colleagues

 who want to become better allies where they can start.
 Here are a few